 However, there exists a vibrant active community of people, Black and White, involved in eliminating lead poisoning nationally, and even internationally.
 They struggle in the shadows, ignored by Black activists and White community supporters alike.
 Occasionally they succeed in getting federal dollars inserted into the federal budget for grants to clean up lead in neighborhoods, and then there are local officials suddenly willing to expend some efforts to get those federal dollars.
 But it is a rare local or state government that commits their own dollars toward ending the scourge of lead poisoning.
 Again, Black lives just don't seem to matter.

 Ironically, some of the most active people I encountered in the lead poisoning prevention community were White mothers of children who had been inadvertently lead poisoned because of lead-based paint in housing they were trying to renovate without knowing about the existence and toxicity of lead dust.
 These mothers were shocked by the consequences that faced their children.
-The understood the cognitive damage that lead poisoned inflicted and began organizing people to prevent it from happening to others.
-Lead Safe America Foundation is just such an organization that is preparing a national documentary on lead poisoning titled “Mislead: America's Secret Epidemic” due to be released in 2015.
+They understood the cognitive damage that lead poisoning inflicted and began organizing people to prevent it from happening to others.
+Lead Safe America Foundation is just such an organization that is preparing a national documentary on lead poisoning titled “Mislead: America's Secret Epidemic.”

 I don't expect to see police supporters or Black activists involved in viewing or promoting the movie or the issue of lead poisoning.
 But the reality is that both sides are dancing with mythical Devils concocted from their ignorance of the epidemic of lead poisoning that exists primarily in the inner-city Black neighborhoods where impoverished children live with deteriorating lead-based paint.
 If American society felt that Black lives actually did matter that is where efforts would be expended to ensure that environmental lead cannot poison children with a known neurotoxin that creates childhood brain damage specifically known to create violent behavior 20 years later.